Frequently Asked Questions

 What it’s really like to be marooned on a deserted island.

-You’ll learn the five survival priorities (shelter, water, fire, food, survival psychology) through hands-on teaching.
-By the end of the week you’ll know how to collect water, build a shelter, catch fish, and signal for rescue.
+You’ll learn the five survival priorities (shelter, water, fire, food & survival psychology) through hands-on teaching.
+By the end of the week you’ll know how to start a fire by friction, find and purify water, build a shelter, catch food, and signal for rescue.
 As our instructors say, “Skills matter more than kit.”

 We minimise risk through careful island selection, safe-season timing, highly trained instructors, and clear evacuation procedures.
-We’ve never had a shark incident on any expedition.
+We can’t eliminate risk, but we do everything we can to mitigate without making your adventure feel contrived..
 Read our Risks & Informed Consent guide for full details.

-No. Most guests are beginners.
+No. Most guests are beginners, our courses are designed that way.
 We teach everything from scratch, and if you already have experience, we’ll teach you new things and help you improve the skills you already have.

 Safety & Risk